Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 - Clemson's games this year have gone over the total in one out of six opportunities (16.7%).

-- Clemson is 0-2 against the spread and 1-1 overall when the team notches more than 20 points.
+- Clemson is 0-2 against the spread and 1-1 overall when the team scores more than 20 points.

-- This season the Tigers have six turnovers, three fewer than the Panthers have takeaways (9).
+- This year the Tigers have six turnovers, three fewer than the Panthers have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.